top of page

 So, What Actually Is an AI Harness?

-The term AI Harness (sometimes called an Agent Harness) describes the execution layer that wraps around an LLM and gives it the ability to safely interact with the real world.
+The term AI Harness (sometimes called an Agent Harness) describes the execution layer that wraps around an LLM.
+It gives the model the ability to safely interact with the real world.

 The model is the brain.
 The harness is everything else.